nealey/homepage/content/blog/2022-10-04-CLRG-cheating.md

 volume button before power, which results in the phone turning the volume down just before the screen shot is taken.
 You can see evidence of this: the volume control appears in some of the screen shots.
-Someone more familiar with mobile phones could probably tell you the Android version and phone manufacturer.
+Someone more familiar with mobile phones could tell you the Android version and phone manufacturer.

 The screen shots are of text messages with WhatsApp and Instagram (thanks to my daughter for figuring this one out).
 In both apps, Sam is writing the text on